precice/precice.github.io/content/docs/installation/building-from-source/installation-source-dependencies.md

 ### Kokkos-Kernels

 preCICE optionally uses [Kokkos-Kernels](https://kokkos.org/kokkos-kernels/docs/) (and [Kokkos](https://kokkos.org/)) for GPU- and OpenMP-accelerated [PU-RBF radial-basis function mappings](configuration-mapping.html#execution-backends).
 To enable the feature in preCICE, use the CMake option `-DPRECICE_FEATURE_KOKKOS_KERNELS_MAPPING=ON`.
 When building preCICE, it inherits the enabled execution backend from Kokkos automatically. preCICE accepts the backends `CUDA`, `HIP`, `SYCL`, and `OpenMP` from Kokkos.
-Once you run CMake with Kokkos enabled, CMake also deduces a variable called `PRECICE_WITH_<BACKEND>` (e.g. `PRECICE_WITH_CUDA=ON`), which allows you to check if the backend was successfully configured in preCICE.
 Further backend-specific parameters are runtime-configurable through the XML configuration, as usual.
 After compiling preCICE and its tests, you can check that the backend operates as expected using `ctest -R Cuda` (or `Hip`, `Sycl`, `OpenMP`).

 {% tip %}
 preCICE can be compiled with Kokkos-kernels through [`spack`](installation-spack.html).
-Example: `spack install precice +cuda+ kokkos-kernels cuda_arch=80`.
+Example: `spack install precice +kokkos-kernels +cuda ^kokkos cuda_arch=80`.
 {% endtip %}

 [Kokkos-Kernels](https://github.com/kokkos/kokkos/releases) and [Kokkos](https://github.com/kokkos/kokkos/releases) follow the usual CMake build instructions.
 For Kokkos, system packages might be available through your package manager as well.